Nacho-Mama’s Charred Corn Nachos (For Dad)

 Prepare a charcoal fire for one-zone cooking and build a medium fire.
 Clean the grill grates and allow a grill basket to heat for 10 minutes before cooking.

-Place the corn on a plate or in a baking dish, drizzle with enough olive oil to lightly coat, and season with Wicked Winona or The Texican (use your hands evenly distribute spices).
+Place the corn on a plate or in a baking dish, drizzle with enough olive oil to lightly coat, and season with F&S STREET CORN seasoning (use your hands to evenly distribute spices).
 Grill the corn and scallions over direct heat until charred on all sides, 2-3 minutes for the scallions, 4-5 minutes for corn, and then transfer them to a plate to cool briefly.
 Place the tomatoes in the hot grill basket and cook, shaking the basket every now and then for even charring, until they begin to blister, about 3-4 minutes.

 Thinly slice the scallions and trim the corn kernels from the cob.
 Add them to a bowl with the cilantro, lime juice, and a sprinkle of salt.
 Stir with a spatula to combine.

 Cover a baking sheet with aluminum foil and arrange the tortilla chips in an even-ish layer.
 Top the chips with the corn mixture, black beans, cheeses, and tomatoes.
 Place the baking sheet on the grill, close the grill, and cook until the cheese melts, about 4 minutes.
 Drizzle the nachos with crema, if desired, and top with slices of fresh or pickled peppers.